 Hair Transplant Surgery

 For men and women suffering from hair loss, hair transplantation can be a life-changing procedure.
-Hair transplant surgery allows for a beautiful, natural look.
-In addition to scalp treatments, hair transplants can be used to restore eyelashes, eyebrows, breads, and other body hair.
+Hair transplant surgery restores naturally growing hair to areas that had been thinning or bald.
+In addition to scalp hair restoration, hair transplants can be used to restore eyelashes, eyebrows, facial hair, and hair lost due to trauma on the scalp and on the body, as well.

 There are a number of causes to the loss of eyelashes such as a physical trauma-facial injury and scarring due to traumatic events such as automobile accidents, industrial accidents, chemical and thermal burns, eyelid tattoos, and traction alopecia associated with long-term use of false eyelashes.